Dhanusha17/Exno.9-Prompt-Engg/README.md

 ## **Result:**
-The prompts were successfully executed to generate three AI-based educational videos on **“The Water Cycle.”**
+The prompts were successfully executed to generate three AI-based educational Image on **“The Water Cycle.”**
 As the prompt detail increased, the quality, clarity, and motion of the generated Image improved.
 This demonstrates that **structured and descriptive prompting** leads to more engaging and realistic video outputs.